PalmDevs/revanced-links/README.md

 Now you can brag to your non-programmer friends about it!

 ## Discussions
-We have a Discord server for the [NRVM builder](https://github.com/PalmDevs/nrvm) which is closely related to this project.
+We have a Discord server for [NRVM builder](https://github.com/PalmDevs/nrvm) which is closely related to this project.
 You could join it with this [link](), there is a channel called **#revanced-links-discussions** specifically made for this purpose.